Ordisoftware/Hebrew-Calendar/README.md

 - Add option to set the maximum years interval allowed to generate the data.
 - Add mute windows volume in addition to stop media playing.
 - Fix stop media playing (stop instead of play/pause media).
-- Fix app not responding on windows logoff or system shutdown.
 - Fix day selection to allow only generated years interval.
 - Improve dates diff calculator to show more stats in a form having bookmarks.
 - Improve years to generate box with predefined intervals and change some constants.
-- Improve check update to allow auto update or direct download or open app web page.
 - Improve GPS finder to try to auto-select time zone based on country or city.
 - Improve month view drawing speed by a half.
 - Improve data generation speed by a half.